dhessing/dhessing.github.io/_posts/2016-03-14-largest-prime-factor.md

 ---
 layout: post
-title:  "Largest prime factor"
+title:  Largest prime factor
-subtitle: "Problem 3"
+subtitle: Problem 3
-category: "project-euler"
+category: Project Euler
 ---

 > The prime factors of 13195 are 5, 7, 13 and 29.